cfengine/documentation/guide/faq/variables.markdown

 ---
 layout: default
-title: Variables
+title: How do I pass a data type variable?
 published: true
 sorting: 90
 tags: [getting started, vars, faq]
 ---

-# How do I pass a data type variable?

 Data type variables also known as "data containers" are passed using the same syntax as passing a list.